| ||Varieties | More information | Variety tables

 The following variety trials were grown in 2016:

 - 19 green and yellow pea sites established across Alberta and 2 sites in northeastern British Colombia

 - 4 chickpea trials at Bow Island, Brooks, Lethbridge and Medicine Hat

 - 5 lentil trials at Bow Island, Brooks, Lethbridge, Medicine Hat and Oyen

 - 3 wide row dry bean trials at Bow Island, Lethbridge and Vauxhall

-- a narrow row dry bean in Lethbridge
+- 1 narrow row dry bean in Lethbridge

-For additional variety information, including varieties not listed in this factsheet, check the Alberta Agriculture and Forestry website or call the Alberta Ag-Info Centre toll-free at 310-FARM (3276).
+For additional information, including varieties not listed in this factsheet, call the Alberta Ag-Info Centre toll-free at 310-FARM (3276), or check the Alberta Agriculture and Forestry website.